ycpcs/cs402-spring2024/assign/assign07.md

 # Your Task

-Your task is to complete a final report documenting your project, and to give a presentation on the project.
+Your task is to complete a final technical report documenting your project, and to give a final presentation on the project.

 **Our expectations for the report are described in the [Final Report Details](finalreport.html) document.**